-Originally created by a Ph.D. student of Stanford, Andrej Karpathy, who is now Director of AI at Tesla.
+Originally created by a Ph.D. student of Stanford, Andrej Karpathy, who is now the director of AI at Tesla.
 The ConvNetJS software library gradually expanded through community contributions.
 It supports standard neural network modules and helps specify and train convolutional networks for processing images.

 8. Deeplearning4j – Java Framework for Deep Learning

 Deeplearning4j is the first commercial-grade open-source deep learning software library created in Java.
 It is compatible with all JVM languages, including Scala, Clojure, and Kotlin.
-This software is designed for bringing AI to business environments for use on distributed GPUs and CPUs.
+This software is designed to bring AI to business environments for use on distributed GPUs and CPUs.

 The software makes use of popular computing frameworks such as Apache Spark and Hadoop to accelerate training.
 It can be used to create multi-layer deep neural networks with ease.
 In addition, it offers users the flexibility to combine variational autoencoders, sequence-to-sequence autoencoders, convolutional networks, and recurrent networks as needed.

 9. Gensim – Python-Based Unsupervised Topic Modeling and NLP

 Gensim is a free-to-use open-source library written in Python.
 It is useful for supervised and unsupervised topic modeling and Natural Language Processing using machine learning tools.
 This software is different from other machine or deep learning software as it doesn’t target in-memory processing.
 Instead, it is designed for extracting semantic topics from documents.

 One of the core features of Gensim is its ability to handle large collections of textual data.
 The deep learning python software is more convenient for text processing than other available packages like Scikit-learn, etc. It finds application in different fields such as medicine, insurance, etc.

 10. Caffe – Fast Open Framework for Deep Learning